otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 ## 3.2 Input data quality assessment

 Our raw data has been pre-processed, so let's first get an overview of the quality and metrics of these processed data.
 For our Nanopore long-read data, there are specific tools that can assess quality and other metrics.
-One example is the program `NanoStat`.
+One example is the program [NanoStat](https://github.com/wdecoster/nanostat).

 As we saw earlier, we can use SLURM to submit scripts to the queue, which allows us to do multiple processes simultaneously.
 Let's navigate to the `scripts` directory and make a SLURM script to assess our Nanopore data.